roytam1/SvarDOS/buildidx/readme.txt

 * Requirements *

-To operate properly, buildidx needs 'unzip' to be available.
+To operate properly, buildidx needs php and php-zip.

 * How to use it *

 Put all your packages into a single directory, for ex. "mystuff", and call buildidx with the directory as a parameter:

-./buildidx mystuff
+php buildidx.php mystuff